hyronx/anima-docs/website/docs/api/io.anima.transform/-transformation-tree-child/handler.md

 `input` - The input set

 **Return**
-A future containing the results of all this functionals
+A future containing the results of all this transformations